Director: David Zerangue

 Transfer Student Resource Center

 The Transfer Student Resource Center was created to assist transfer students in making the transition to a new academic environment, and its staff is dedicated to making the process as simple as possible.
 This process may begin even before admission.
 Students considering transferring to Nicholls may request an unofficial evaluation of transcripts and a departmental review of courses.
 Once admitted, the Center staff may assist students with initial academic advising and course registration.
 In addition, the Transfer Student Resource Center serves as a point of contact for students needing information regarding course equivalencies and for those Louisiana community college students pursuing the Louisiana Transfer Degree.

 Academic Testing Center

 The Academic Testing Center administers a variety of tests to both college and prospective college students.
-The following tests are of particular importance to future Nicholls students: the American College Test (ACT), the ACT Residual, and ACCUPLACER.
+The American College Test (ACT) and ACCUPLACER are of particular importance to future Nicholls students.
 These tests are commonly used for mathematics and English placement.
-Other tests administered by Academic Testing include the Scholastic Aptitude Test (SAT), the Nicholls Advance Credit Tests, and the College-Level Examination Program (CLEP) tests.
+Other tests administered by Academic Testing include the Scholastic Aptitude Test (SAT), Nicholls Advance Credit Tests, and College-Level Examination Program (CLEP) tests.
 The SAT may also be used for mathematics and English placement.
 The proctoring of correspondence course and Web-based course testing is also available.